Shiyinq/fortuna-flow/README.md

 | ![Gambar 1](docs/images/home.png) | ![Gambar 2](docs/images/transactions.png) | ![Gambar 3](docs/images/report.png) | ![Gambar 4](docs/images/profile.png) |
 |:---:|:---:|:---:|:---:|

+**Track Your Finances, Unleash Your Fortune**

+FortunaFlow is a personal finance management application that empowers you to take control of your money and unlock the path to financial prosperity.
+By meticulously tracking your income and expenses, you gain valuable insights into your spending habits and uncover opportunities to optimize your financial well-being.

 # Table of Contents
 - [FORTUNA FLOW](#fortuna-flow)
 - [Table of Contents](#table-of-contents)